hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ```

 If you update the class by changing the type of one of the fields or by adding a new field, it is a good idea to upgrade
-the version of the class, rather than sticking to the global version specified in the configuration.
+the version of the class rather than sticking to the global version specified in the configuration.
 In the Node.js client,
 you can achieve this by simply adding the `version` property to your implementation of `Portable`, and setting the `version`
 to be different than the default global version.